Ghana Empire: First apogee and early Arab records

 Written sources are vague as to the empire's maximum extent.
 Oral traditions indicate that, at its height, the empire controlled Takrur, Jafunu, Jaara, Bakhunu, Neema, Soso, Guidimakha, Guidimé, Gajaaga, as well as the Awker, Adrar, and Hodh to the north.
 It also had some degree of influence over Kaniaga, Kaarta, and Khasso.
 Diabe, supposedly the son of Dinga, is sometimes given credit for driving the Mandinka out of the Gajaaga.
 Two other Soninke groups to the south, the Gaja and the Karo, were dominated by the Wagu.

-Al-Bakri lists its army at 200,000, with 40,000 of which being archers in his fights against Silla.
-Likely an exaggeration to illustrate its strength.
-During this time the ruler of Ghana was Tunka Manin, who had succeeded Ghana Bassi in 1063.
-He makes mention of scholars, jurists, salaried imams, and muezzins there.
-And that the kings interpreters, the official in charge of the treasury, and the majority of the kings ministers were Muslim.
+During the 1060s they were at war with Silla as reported by Al-Bakri.
+At this time the ruler of Ghana was Tunka Manin, who had succeeded Ghana Bassi in 1063.
+He makes mention of scholars, jurists, salaried imams, and muezzins there, and that the kings interpreters, the official in charge of the treasury, and the majority of the kings ministers were Muslim.
+Tunka Manin was also in written correspondence with Yusuf ibn Tashfin and the Almoravids during this decade.